lttng/lttng-docs/contents/using-lttng/controlling-tracing/lttng-live.md

 lttng create --live
 </pre>

-An optional parameter may be passed to `--live` to set the interval of time (in microseconds) between flushes to the network (1&nbsp;second is the default):
+An optional parameter may be passed to `--live` to set the period (in microseconds) between flushes to the network (1&nbsp;second is the default).
+With:

 <pre class="term">
 lttng create --live 100000
 </pre>

-will flush every 100&nbsp;ms.
+the daemons flush their data every 100&nbsp;ms.

-If no network output is specified to the `create` command, a local relay daemon will be spawned.
+If no network output is specified to the `create` command, a local relay daemon is spawned.
 In this very common case, viewing a live trace is easy: enable events and start tracing as usual, then use `lttng view` to start the default live viewer: